Document Your Safety Program- Insurance companies love it

 Further Reading

 Construction is the industry with the most injuries and fatalities in the United States.
-To make the industry safer and cut the number of employee injuries and fatalities, the federal government, state governments and even local government passed ...
+To make the industry safer and cut the number of employee injuries and fatalities, governments have adopted requirements for safety committees, their makeup, an...